AxonFramework/extension-cdi/.github/ISSUE_TEMPLATE.md

 - Drop a questions on AxonIQ's forum: https://discuss.axoniq.io/
 - Or place a new question on StackOverflow, using the `axon` tag.

-## Reporting an bug, feature or enhancement
+## Reporting a bug, feature or enhancement

 Prior to filing an issue, please verify that it's not already reported by someone else.
 After that's done, your issue will typically fall under one of the following options: